Ext groups in Homotopy Type Theory

 \end{dfn}

-The pushout and pullback operations commute, in the sense that \(f_*g^*(E) = g^*f_*(E)\) whenever this expression makes sense (see~\cite[Proposition~11]{Fla23}).
-This means \(\Ext_R^1(-,-)\) is a bifunctor into \(\Set\).
+The pushout and pullback operations commute (in the sense that \(f_*g^*(E) = g^*f_*(E)\) whenever this expression makes sense) meaning \(\Ext_R^1(-,-)\) is a bifunctor into \(\Set\).
+This has been formalized in~\cite[Proposition~9]{Fla23}.
 Before making this bifunctor land in \(\Ab\), we also need to \emph{detect} pushouts (and pullbacks) of short exact sequences, in the following sense.

 \begin{lem} Suppose given a diagram

 with short exact rows.
 If \(\beta = \id_B\), then there is a path \(\alpha_*(E) = F\) of short exact sequences.

 \end{lem}